 The Department of Theatre and Dance at UC San Diego offers BA degrees in theatre and dance, MFA degrees in Acting, Dance, Design (Costume, Lighting, Scenic, Sound), Directing, Playwriting and Stage Management, and a PhD in Theatre and Drama offered in conjunction with UC Irvine.
-The department shares a unique relationship with thZe Tony Award-winning La Jolla Playhouse, in residency on the UC San Diego campus, where MFA candidates are provided professional residencies.
+The department shares a unique relationship over three decades with the Tony Award-winning La Jolla Playhouse, situated on our campus, where MFA candidates are provided professional residencies.

-The mission of the UC San Diego Department of Theatre and Dance is to train the next generation of artists and scholars who will shape and reimagine the way we interpret our world through the performing arts.
-We cultivate bold, innovative, highly skilled artists capable of thriving in a variety of professional contexts.
-We stress rigorous craft, critical thinking, and fearlessness.
-Our faculty and students represent a wide range of theatrical and dance traditions, approaches, and methodologies.
-We encourage diversity in perspectives and experiences fueled by the belief that this diversity is one of our greatest strengths and vital to creating work that speaks to our historical moment.
-We foster a community in which artists and scholars can realize their full potential in the classroom and the rehearsal hall.
+UC San Diego Department of Theatre and Dance trains the next generation of artists and scholars who will reimagine the way we interpret our world through the performing arts.
+We cultivate bold, highly talented artists capable of thriving in a variety of professional contexts.
+Our faculty and students represent a wide range of theatrical and dance traditions and methodologies.
+We encourage diversity to create work that speaks to our historical moment.
+We foster a community in which artists and scholars can realize their full potential.
 Production is at the core of our training program.
-It is the laboratory where we experiment and explore.
-Actors, choreographers, directors, designers, playwrights, and stage managers develop their skills by working on full-scale productions while being mentored by distinguished working artists.
-Our goal is to train artists and scholars with a depth of knowledge and a breadth of practice who will become leaders and pioneers in the field.
+It is the laboratory where we experiment, energize, and explore.
+Actors, choreographers, directors, designers, playwrights, dramaturgs and stage managers develop their skills by working on full-scale productions while being mentored by distinguished artists.
+Our goal is to inspire artists and scholars with a depth of knowledge and a breadth of practice who will become leaders in the field.

 A Brief History of the Department